bmazzarol/docfx.result-snippets/Docfx.ResultSnippets.Docs/articles/table-results.md

 ﻿# Table Results

-Markdown tables can be created using the @Docfx.ResultSnippets.ResultExtensions.AsTableResult* extension method.
+Markdown tables can be created using the @Docfx.ResultSnippets.ResultExtensions.ToTableResult* extension method.

 Any type that extends `IEnumerable<>` can be used.